copper/statsmix/README.txt

 A Ruby gem for the StatsMix API - http://www.statsmix.com/developers

-WARNING: This is currently experimental and not recommend for production use.
+WARNING: This gem is undergoing rapid improvements.
+Please use caution and check for updates accordingly.

 StatsMix makes it easy to track, chart, and share application and business metrics.